 Exploring the San Andreas Fault Line Tour

 The San Andreas Fault runs through virtually all of California from the Salton Sea area of Southern California all the way to Northern California, past San Francisco.
-One of the things that I didn't realize previously is that there's really not a "fault line" but rather a "fault zone" with many paralell and intersecting faults that can also cause earthquakes.
+One of the things that I didn't realize previously is that there's really not a "fault line" but rather a "fault zone" with many parallel and intersecting faults that can also cause earthquakes.
 In the case of the Coachella Valley and Salton Sea area, this zone runs many miles across and has created some fantastic geological formations.

 Thousand Palms Oasis